belle2/basf2/skim/doc/04-experts.rst

 .................................................

 .. tip::
-   This tool is for special cases where this does not suffice (such as running on the grid).
+   This tool is for cases where other tools does not suffice (such as running on the grid, or adding additional modules to the path after adding a skim.).
 If you just want to run a skim on KEKCC, consider using :ref:`b2skim-run<b2skim-run>`.
 If you want to test the performance of your skim, consider using the :ref:`b2skim-stats tools<testing-skims>`.

 .. argparse::
    :filename: skim/tools/b2skim-generate